mwodring/artc.github.io/xquery.md

 <a name="windowing"></a>
 ## Windowing

 A window clause, like group by, creates an iteration over a sequence of items.
+It creates a window based on starting and ending conditions, and evaluates the return clause once per window.
+With windows, the original order of the items is preserved, and in groups, they're arranged into those groups.

+e.g.

 ## Namespaces